-Now that we have our VM setup and booted to the Ubuntu installer we can go ahead and install Ubuntu Server.
+With our VM setup and booted to the Ubuntu installer we can go ahead and install the OS.
 Follow the steps below to install Ubuntu Server.
 You can use Space to select things, Tab and Arrow keys to navigate the installer UI.

 - Set your preferred keyboard layout